danvonk/danvonk.github.io/posts/2023-04-05-summer-in-berlin.md

 away from the U-Bahn station of _Vinetastrasse_.
 For Berliners, this is considered to be in Narnia as it's outside of the _Ringbahn_, the S-Bahn that encircles the core of the city.
-However, it was easy enough to walk to one of the stations on the ring and being so close to a metro station, with which I could reach the city centre in under 20 mins, was quite a contrast to where I live currently, in the real boonies on the very fringes of the greater London area.
+However, it was easy enough to walk to one of the stations on the ring and being so close to a metro station, with which I could reach the city centre in under 20 mins, was a contrast to where I live currently, in the real boonies on the very fringes of the greater London area.

 The AirBnb that I was staying in was an _Altbau_.
 These are apartment buildings constructed during the _Gruenderzeit_, which began in 1873, with the unification of Germany and lasted till WW1.
 This was a time when industrialisation came into full swing in Germany, where it overtook Britain as the foremost power in Europe in this regard, as well as in science and culture.
-Predictably then, the buildings of this time are very ornate, with almost 4m high ceilings, beautiful facades and very large rooms.
+Predictably then, the buildings of this time are ornate, with almost 4M high ceilings, beautiful facades and large rooms.
 They are a joy to be in, especially during Summer, when natural light streams in through their large windows and one can sit on their spacious balconies and observe the goings-on in the city from above.

 But back to the pictures...
 Due to it being a major hub for the U-Bahn, the first place I visited was _Alexanderplatz_, this is a large open plaza in the former eastern zone of Berlin.
 It was completely reconstructed after the second world war by the communist authorities and as such it's surrounded by large, blocky